SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 I make it to the stairs again before I pass out.

-I wake up and open my eyes.
+I woke up, opening my eyes.
 The room is far darker than before.

 *How long was I out?*